 Jona Christians is the co-founder and CEO of our Company.
 His main areas of expertise are the company's product and innovation strategy.
 In 2016, he co-founded the company together with his two friends and partners, Laurin Hahn and Navina Pernsteiner.
 Together with Laurin, he laid the foundation for the company's first vehicle, the Sion, and has been running Sono Motors since then.
 Jona was inspired by sustainable technology startups such as the Dutch company Fairphone and the nonprofit organization TED.
 After graduating from high school in 2012, he started to develop and realize his vision of a sustainable mobility concept independent of fossil fuels.
-As the joint project grew and consolidated, he decided against continuing his studies in computer science and experimental physics and devoted himself fully to the development of the Sion and the management of Sono Motors, he is among the finalists of the German Sustainability Award Design.
+As the joint project grew and consolidated, he decided against continuing his studies in computer science and experimental physics and devoted himself fully to the development of the Sion and the management of Sono Motors.
+At the age of 27, Jona was nominated for the Entrepreneur of the Year, Germany 2020, by Ernst & Young.
+With Sono Motors, he is among the finalists of the German Sustainability Award Design.
 In 2020, Sono Motors and its founders were awarded as number one of the Most Innovative Start-Ups in Mobility by Forbes.
 Next to his role at Sono, Jona currently serves as a member of the entrepreneurial community Leaders for Climate Action.

 Torsten Kiedel has been working in the mobility industry for most of his professional life.
 He started his career at the BMW Group in 2004, where he spent seven years in various finance positions.
 During his tenure, Torsten also worked three years at the BMW Bank of North America in Salt Lake City, UT.
 Afterwards, Torsten became Chief Financial Officer of former "myTaxi", now "Free Now."
-After the successful acquisition of "myTaxi" by Daimler Financial Services, Torsten transferred to another Daimler portfolio company, FlixMobility GmbH, now Flix SE, running FlixBuses and FlixTrains mainly in Europe and the U.S., where he served as Vice President Finance, Legal and Procurement for three years, enabling FlixMobility's international expansion.
+After the successful acquisition of "myTaxi" by Daimler Financial Services, Torsten transferred to another Daimler portfolio company, FlixMobility GmbH, doing business as FlixBus, where he served as Vice President Finance, Legal and Procurement for three years, enabling FlixMobility's international expansion.
 From March 2018 to January 2020, Torsten served as CFO of Occhio GmbH, a Munich, Germany, based provider of premium lighting solutions.
 Torsten joined Sono Motors at the beginning of 2020 as Chief Financial Officer.